'GAME OVER,' Trump declares, as old Bolton, Schiff videos surface amid impeachment trial

 Bolton’s book has disrupted Trump’s impeachment trial.
 The New York Times reported that Bolton's draft manuscript includes a claim that Trump explicitly linked a hold on Ukraine aid to an investigation of Joe and Hunter Biden – a central part of the case against Trump.

-Democrats have used the revelation about the book to renew calls for Bolton’s testimony.

-The letter was transmitted to Bolton’s attorney on Jan 23.
+The letter from the NSC was transmitted to Bolton’s attorney on Jan 23.
 The New York Times article about the manuscript came out on the 26th – three days after the letter was transmitted.
 That indicates the NSC had already made the determination that there was top secret information in Bolton’s manuscript before anything became public.

 Earlier in the day, CNN reported that the letter amounted to a threat against Bolton.
 But sources told Fox News this was not a “threat,” saying the letter merely points out that there is Top Secret information contained in the manuscript that cannot be released to the public.